History of Kelly Loeffler in Timeline

 Others born on this day/year

-1988: Graduation from High School
+1988: Graduated from Olympia High School

-1992: Graduated with Bachelor of Science
+1992: Graduated from University of Illinois

 In 1992, Kelly Loeffler graduated with a Bachelor of Science in marketing from the University of Illinois at Urbana–Champaign's Gies College of Business.

-1999: Graduated with MBA
+1999: Graduated with MBA from DePaul University

 In 1999, Kelly Loeffler graduated with a Master of Business Administration (MBA) in international finance and marketing from DePaul University's Kellstadt Graduate School of Business.